bluna97/cs310-tic-tac-toe/README.md

 The getResult method uses the isMarkWin method to determine the result of the game after a turn.
 It initializes a Result enum to the NONE value.
 It then calls the isMarkWin method for both X and O to determine the winner.
 If a Mark has won, then the Result enum is changed to the respective value.
 It also checks for a tie using the isTie method.
 If there is a tie, then the Result enum is changed to TIE.
 If neither Mark has won and there is no tie, then the game is still in progress and the enum's value remains NONE.
 The method then returns the Result enum.
 # The GUI
+Originally, the program displayed the grid to the command prompt, and the users would enter coordinates in the command prompt to place Marks.
+In the final version of this project, the program uses a graphical user interface to play the game.
+The workings of the controller was moved to the TicTacToeView class.

+The TicTacToeView class uses a JPanel for the GUI.
+It creates a 2D array of JButtons to represent the model's grid.